-Appointed Non-Executive Member 1 April 2016
+Wong Chong Wah Appointed Non-Executive Member on 1 April 2016

-Wong Chong Wah is a partner at Wong & Wong.
-He has more than 40 years of legal experience in areas such as litigation and alternative dispute resolution, corporate and partnership law, tax, custom duties & excise, land acquisition, insurance and defamation.
-He is a member to the Bar in Malaysia, Singapore and Brunei.
+Wong Chong Wah is partner at Wong & Wong.
+He has more than 40 years of legal experience in areas such as litigation and alternative dispute resolution, corporate and partnership law, tax, custom duties and excise, land acquisition, insurance and defamation.
+He is a member of the Bar in Malaysia, Singapore and Brunei.
 He was named as one of the leading commercial litigators by the International Who is Who's of Commercial Litigation for several years.

 He acted as counsel for a Federal Court judge in a Constitutional Tribunal.
 He formerly served as the sole Malaysian member of the International Court of Arbitration of the International Chamber of Commerce from 2004 to 2012.
 He is on the panel of arbitrators of the Asian International Arbitration Centre (formerly known as the Kuala Lumpur Regional Centre for Arbitration) and the International Chamber of Commerce Malaysia.

-He is a fellow of the Chartered Tax Institute of Malaysia.
+He is a fellow of the Malaysia Institute of Taxation.
 He is a panel member of the Disciplinary Committee of the Bar Council.
+He was a member of the Bursa Malaysia's Listing Committee from 2008 to 2016.